tobiasyap/AI-Chatbot/README.md

 ## Getting Started

 1. Ensure that all the relevant python packages are installed on your local computer.
-If your packages are not installed, use the package manager [pip](https://pip.pypa.io/en/stable/) to install relevant python packages used to run the AI-Chatbot Script.
+If your packages are not installed, use the package manager [pip](https://pip.pypa.io/en/stable/) to install relevant python packages used to run the AI-Chatbot Script:

 ```bash
 pip install requirements.txt
 ```

-or alternatively
+or alternatively, install them individually:

 ```bash
 pip install pandas